+These courses provide RN's with the skills and knowledge necessary to work in hospital operating rooms or freestanding day surgery units.
+Participants have the opportunity to apply theory to practice in surgical environments throughout the State of New Mexico.
 Jobs are available for perioperative nurses in Albuquerque and throughout the state.
 Registered nurses may find employment as scrub and/or circulating nurses.
-Special Requirements Current New Mexico license, CPR certification, a physical exam, PPD and current immunizations (including tetanus, rubella, rubeola and hepatitis B) Written permission from the program chair is required for enrollment.
-Contact Information For information contact Liz Alongi, RN, BSN, CNOR, Program Chair, Surgical Services, (505) 224-4166, ealongi@tvi.cc or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Current New Mexico license, CPR certification, a physical exam, PPD and current immunizations (including DTP, MMR and hepatitis B).
+Students may be required to undergo routine drug screening and a criminal background check prior to beginning their clinical experience.
+Students are required to provide documentation from a licensed healthcare provider that they can safely lift a minimum of 50 lbs. prior to beginning their clinical experience.
+Written permission from the program chair is required for enrollment.
+Contact Information For information contact Liz Alongi, RN, BSN, CNOR, Program Chair, Surgical Services, (505) 224-4166, ealongi@tvi.edu or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-Health Occupations

-PHARMACY TECHNICIAN

-Certificate in Pharmacy Technician
+• Pharmacy Technician Certificate

 Program Description

 Students will study basic pharmacy skills, in classrooms, campus labs as well as outside training in various pharmacy settings.

 Career and Advancement Opportunities

-One hundred percent of the 1999-2000 graduating class in the pharmacy technician program obtained jobs.
+The Pharmacy Technician Program has a 100% placement rate for its graduates.
 Jobs are available in hospitals, retail and specialty pharmacies.
 Graduates are eligible to take the National Certification exam for pharmacy technicians.
+Graduates who have taken the certification exam have consistently scored higher than the national average.
+Students planning to continue their educations at higher education institutions are encouraged to take CHEM 111/112L and COMM 221

 Special Requirements

-Students are required to have a New Mexico driver's license, PPD and current immunizations (tetanus, rubella, rubeola).
+Students are required to have a New Mexico driver's license, PPD and current immunizations (including DTP and MMR).
+Students may be required to undergo routine drug screening and a criminal background check prior to beginning their clinical experience.
 There is a \$35 program fee for the purchase of one lab coat and a name tag.

 Contact Information

-Program information is available from the program chair, Douglas Scribner at (505) 224-4168 or or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
+Program information is available from the program chair, Douglas Scribner at (505) 224-4168, dscribner@tvi.edu, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-For prerequisites and a recommended course sequence, turn the page...

 PHARMACY TECHNICIAN CERTIFICATE

-Recommended Course Sequence for Full-time Students

-(Part-time students should see an Advisor or Counselor to customize your educational plan.)
+Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize your educational plan.)

 Certificate requirement = 31 credits